cjfuller/kargo/README.md

 Uses [`ktlint`](https://ktlint.github.io/) to format your kotlin sources in-place.
 This command is known not to work on java 17.
+:w

+### test

+`kargo test`
+Uses JUnit5 to run the project's tests, which should do annotations / assertions via the standard `kotlin.test` library.
+(You must also add a `org.jetbrains.kotlin:kotlin-test-junit5` dependency to `Kargo.toml` for test running.)

+To avoid confusion / mistakenly thinking that tests passed when they didn't, this will run `kargo build` before running tests.

+Test discovery requires some knowledge of project layout.
+By default, kargo will discover all test files ending in `_test.kt` within the `src` directory.
+To use the more conventional `src/{main,test}/kotlin` project layout, add `project_layout = "classic"` to the package section of the `Kargo.toml` file.

+It's a known issue that we currently don't discover functions annotated with
+@Test at top-level in test files.
+As a workaround, place them within classes whose name starts or ends with `Test`.

 ## Kargo.toml reference